 Click Issue refund

-Refunds will display in the Activity since last statement section of the student's billing account page and will be included in the next statement sent to parents.
+Refunds will display in the Posted Transactions section of the student's billing account page and will be included in the next statement.

 Please Note: In rare instances, a refund may fail which will delay the refunding process.
-We recommend that you double-check to ensure you are returning it to the correct payment method and selecting an appropriate refundable amount.
-If you’re still unsure of why a refund failed you can reach out to our support team at firstname.lastname@example.org.
+It is recommended that the administrator double-checks to ensure that they are returning funds to the correct payment method and selecting an appropriate refundable amount.
+If there are questions about why a refund failed, please reach out to our support team at firstname.lastname@example.org.